 Law enforcement agents and officials are often forced to make critical decisions in their day-to-day duties.
-Students who have just received their online bachelors degree in criminal justice & criminology and wish to become a servant of the people will have to maintain a level of professionality in the face of the pressure that can occur on the job.
+Students who have just received their online bachelor’s degree in criminal justice & criminology and wish to become a servant of the people will have to maintain a level of professionalism in the face of the pressure that can occur on the job.
 Many criminal justice programs prepare future police and law enforcement officials for these types of situations, which are covered by a code of ethics.

-Ethics defined: Ethics refers to moral philosophy, or a type of thinking that addresses concerns between topics such as evil and good, justice and crime, and right and wrong.
+Ethics defined: Ethics refers to moral philosophy, or a type of thinking that addresses concerns in topics such as evil and good, justice and crime, and right and wrong.
 Although seemingly self-explanatory, ethics can involve a large amount of gray area depending on the situation.
 This is a definitive part of the debate in ethics.

 Socrates’ ethics: In the 5th century BC, Socrates, a Greek philosopher, began thinking about ethics in a different way.
 He began to imagine ethics as a set of values.
-Socrates felt that people acted immorally, but did not do so deliberately and that human nature was to err.
+Socrates felt that people acted immorally, but did not do so deliberately, and that human nature was to err.

-Ethics in law enforcement: Law enforcement agents are often seen by the public as being “above the law,” as they are able to break certain rules in order to catch criminals.
+Ethics in law enforcement: Law enforcement agents are often seen by the public as being “above the law,” as they are able to break certain rules to catch criminals.
 However, this is not true.
 Each graduate of a criminal justice degree program must take an oath before being instituted as an agent of law enforcement.
 An example in Indiana’s law enforcement code of ethics prevents police corruption.

 The Law Enforcement Oath of Honor: When new law enforcement agents are sworn in, they must agree to take an oath of honor.
 This is a public affirmation of a candidate’s willingness to adhere to the set standards of the profession.
 The oath of honor, in any organization, is considered more of a symbol of ethical behavior than a legally binding agreement, but it nevertheless instills a weight upon any position.
 Some of the virtues covered by a law enforcement oath of honor may be: